I'm often asked... What are the best things to do in Japan?

 8. Studio Ghibli Museum, Mitaka

-You don't have to be an anime fan to have heard of Japanese animation house Studio Ghibli.
-Their ghostly fantasy Spirited Away won the Oscar for Best Animated Feature in 2001.
+Anime giant Studio Ghibli's ghostly fantasy Spirited Away won the Oscar for Best Animated Feature in 2001.

-This official theme park dedicated to Studio Ghibli films, characters and designs is a total delight and a perfect way to spend a few hours - whether you're a child or just a child at heart.
+This official museum/park dedicated to Studio Ghibli films, characters and designs is a total delight and a perfect way to spend a few hours - whether you're a child or just a child at heart.
 It's located in Mitaka, an attractive and quiet suburb of Tokyo.

 Demand for tickets regularly outstrips supply and tickets are not available at the museum and must be bought in advance.
 So it is essential to book in advance if you want to visit this magical world.